 Specified onset timing

 We have considered reasons for and against specifying sound sources, pitch, and duration in various situations (see Sound sources; Unspecified pitch; Unspecified duration).
 But one thing that we will nearly always want to specify about musical sounds is when they happen.
-In music, what matters is not just in what order the sounds happen (as with speech sounds), but how far apart in time.
-Above all, what matters is when each sound begins: that is, its “onset timing.”
-Even in music without a regular “beat,” onset timing is usually so vital to the effect that it is worth specifying with some precision in any score.
+In speech and ordinary writing, what matters is basically the order in which the sounds happen, but in music it’s also important how far apart they are in time.
+Above all, what matters is when each sound begins, which we will call its “onset timing.”
+Even in music without a regular “beat,” onset timing is usually so vital to the effect that it is worth specifying with some precision.

 It is important to remember that onset timing is not the same as duration.
 A sound does not necessarily continue until the onset of the next sound from the same source, so the length of time between the onsets of two successive sounds should not be equated with the duration of the first sound.
 Nor does the insertion of “rests” between the two sounds necessarily solve the problem, since it still requires one to specify the duration of the first sound—which, in the case of impulsive sounds, can be a moot point, as we’ve seen (see Unspecified duration).